-Second, try to avoid activities that will put your nails in direct contact with water, since this can cause the nails to weaken.
-Third, make sure to apply a top coat or a protective sealant after the gel is applied, as this will help to protect them from chipping or cracking.
+Make sure to apply a top coat or a protective sealant after the gel is applied, as this will help to protect them from chipping or cracking.

 Finally, make sure to regularly check for any signs of wear and tear and re-apply any protective sealant if needed.